BBOXX/doc_payment/source/index.html.md

-# Request
+## Request

-The POST request will be sent to a URL provided by the enterprise.
+The POST request will be sent to the following URL.
 The following POST parameters that will be passed will be as follows:

 Parameter | description | Exemple